Hossein Zenderoudi: Biography

-Hossein Zenderoudi was born in Tehran, Iran on March 11, 1937.
-His family was deeply religious, and they often read the Quran.
+Hossein Zenderoudi was born in Tehran, Iran, on March 11, 1937.

-Zenderoudi attended the Fine Art College of University of Tehran in the 1950s to study painting and calligraphy.
-He was active in the arts community in Iran, through his membership of art groups between 1958 and 1960, he became one of the founders of the Saqqakhaneh movement, which explored the use of Shia Islam visual elements and calligraphy in art.
+Zenderoudi attended the Tehran College of Decorative Arts in the 1950s to study painting and calligraphy under the mentorship of Parviz Tanavoli and Marcos Grigorian.
+He was active in the arts community in Iran, through his membership of art groups between 1958 and 1960, alongside Parviz Tanavoli, he became one of the key figures of the Saqqakhaneh School of Art, which explored the use of Persian Shia popular visual elements and calligraphy in art.
 He influenced generations of artists internationally.

 After winning an award at the 2nd annual Tehran Painting Biennial in 1960, he moved in 1961 to Paris, France and later became a French national.

-In 2008, his painting titled Tchaar Bagh was sold at Christie's international auction in Dubai for $1.6 million.
-There has been controversy around this artist's legacy of work and his rights to certification of his artwork, including his family estate/foundation certifying (or denying certification) of his work retroactively.

 Zenderoudi’s granddaughter is the French singer-songwriter, Barbara Pravi, who represented France at the Eurovision Song Contest 2021, finishing 2nd place.

 Work

 Collections

 Hossein Zenderoudi's artwork held in permanent museum collections: